You’re on Safari 13 or older, which isn’t supported by ReelCrafter—sorry! Please try a different browser.

 🎼Music Composer / Producer / 〰️Sound Designer / 🎻Cellist

-One of her notable projects, the experimental interactive music and dance "Drifting Roots", where she served as a project co-producer and composer, was performed in Taiwan C-LAB Sound Festival "Diversonics" in 2023.
-Hosted in a 49.4-channel speakers sound lab with support from the French institute IRCAM, it also garnered recognition at the Taipei Fringe Festival, earning the Fringe Space Award.
-She was also honored to be one of the composers involved in the Chinese-language Silent Films Composition Project “Love and Duty” in 2021, organized by C-LAB Taiwan Sound Lab (TSL) and Taiwan Film and Audiovisual Institute.
-She has served for film and media industry for about 3 years.
-Her recent score for the experimental film “Pacify”, won The Best Style Film in Style Experimental Fashion Film Festival, and was recognized in Flickers' Rhode Island International Film Festival, and Experimental Forum.
+One of Winnie’s notable projects, Drifting Roots, an experimental interactive music and dance work she co-produced and composed, was presented at the 2023 Taiwan C-LAB Sound Festival Diversonics in a 49.4-channel immersive sound laboratory, with technical support from IRCAM.
+The project was also recognized at the Taipei Fringe Festival, where it received the Fringe Space Award.
+In 2021, she was selected as one of the composers for the Chinese-language Silent Films Composition Project Love and Duty, organized by C-LAB Taiwan Sound Lab (TSL) and the Taiwan Film and Audiovisual Institute.

-Winnie holds a BFA in Cello Performance from National Sun Yat-sen University and an MFA in Music Composition for the Screen from Columbia College Chicago, and she was honored to be a mentee in the 2024 ScreenCraft Works Mentorship program.
-And contribute as a member of SCL, AWFC, CDC, and ASMAC, currently based in Los Angeles.
+She holds a BFA in Cello Performance from National Sun Yat-sen University and an MFA in Music Composition for the Screen from Columbia College Chicago.
+Winnie was a mentee in the 2025 SCL Mentor Program and the 2024 ScreenCraft Works Mentorship Program, and is an active member of SCL, AWFC, CDC, and ASMAC.